Capricorn1/ipv6-router-scripts/opt/README.md

 This directory contains the following scripts and templates:

 *   ipv6-compute-and-configure.sh: Script that sets the WAN and LAN IP addresses for IPv6 based on the current prefix delegation received from the upstream DHCP server, Verizon's DHCP server.
-This script must be completed before the firewall scripts (see above) and other scripts in this directory can be run.
+This script must be successfully completed before the firewall scripts (see above) and other scripts in this directory can be run.

 *   dhcp6-server-configure.sh: Edits the `kea-dhcp6.conf.template` with the current LAN IP address and subnet and stores the result in the `/etc/kea folder` as `kea-dhcp6.conf`.
 It then stops and restarts the Kea DHCP6 service.